jacobpatterson1549/selene-bananas/README.md

 Uses WebAssembly to manage browser logic.

+A small database is used to store user account names, encrypted passwords, and points.
+Users get ten points for each game won and one point when they are beaten by someone else.
+Users must use either a Postgres on Mongo database.

 ## Screenshot
 ![selene-bananas screenshot](screenshot.png)

 ## Dependencies

 New dependencies are automatically added to [go.mod](go.mod) when the project is built.
-* [pq](https://github.com/lib/pq) provides the Postgres driver for storing user passwords and points
+* [pq](https://github.com/lib/pq) provides the Postgres database driver for storing user passwords and points
+* [mongo-driver](https://github.com/mongodb/mongo-go-driver) provides the Mongodb database driver for storing user passwords and points
 * [Gorilla WebSocket](https://github.com/gorilla/websocket) are used for bidirectional communication between users and the server
 * [jwt](https://github.com/golang-jwt/jwt) is used for stateless web sessions
 * [crypto](https://github.com/golang/crypto) is used to  encrypt passwords with bcrypt